Lorentz Violation and the Higgs Mechanism

 \section{Introduction}

 Lorentz violation is currently a topic of significant interest in particle physics and other areas.
 No particularly strong evidence for a deviation from Lorentz invariance has been found, but experimental Lorentz tests are constantly being refined.
-The study of Lorentz symmetry remains an active area of research---both experimentally and theoretically---because if any violation of Lorentz invariance were to be found, that would be a discovery of premier importance.
+The study of Lorentz symmetry remains an active area of research, because if any violation of Lorentz invariance were to be found, that would be a discovery of premier importance.

-Lorentz violating can be readily studied using quantum field theory.
-Violations of the symmetry may be described in an effective field theory called the standard model extension (SME).
-The SME contains Lorentz-violating corrections to the standard model, parameterized by small tensor-valued background fields~\cite{ref-kost1,ref-kost2}.
+Violations of Lorentz symmetry may be described in an effective quantum field theory called the standard model extension (SME).
+The SME contains translation-invariant but Lorentz-violating corrections to the standard model.
+These are parameterized by small tensor-valued background fields~\cite{ref-kost1,ref-kost2}.
 The most frequently considered subset of the SME is the minimal SME, which contains only gauge-invariant, superficially renormalizable forms of Lorentz violation.
 The minimal SME has become the standard framework used for parameterizing the results of experimental Lorentz tests.

 Recent searches for Lorentz violation have included studies of matter-antimatter asymmetries for trapped charged particles~\cite{ref-bluhm1,ref-gabirelse,ref-dehmelt1} and bound state systems~\cite{ref-bluhm3,ref-phillips}, measurements of muon properties~\cite{ref-kost8,ref-hughes}, analyses of the behavior of spin-polarized matter~\cite{ref-heckel3}, frequency standard comparisons~\cite{ref-berglund,ref-kost6,ref-bear,ref-wolf}, Michelson-Morley experiments with cryogenic resonators~\cite{ref-muller3,ref-herrmann2,ref-herrmann3,ref-eisele,ref-muller2}, Doppler effect measurements~\cite{ref-saathoff,ref-lane1}, measurements of neutral meson oscillations~\cite{ref-kost10,ref-kost7,ref-hsiung,ref-abe, ref-link,ref-aubert}, polarization measurements on the light from cosmological sources~\cite{ref-carroll2,ref-kost11,ref-kost21,ref-kost22}, high-energy astrophysical tests~\cite{ref-stecker,ref-jacobson1,ref-altschul6,ref-altschul7,ref-klinkhamer2}, precision tests of gravity~\cite{ref-battat,ref-muller4}, and others.
 The results of these experiments set constraints on the various SME coefficients, and up-to-date information about most of these constraints may be found in~\cite{ref-tables}.